 Step 10: Confirm with your wallet.

 Confirm the creation of the Subname with the parent's wallet.
 If you'd like to learn how to rent Subnames, that's a different process.
-See: Sell or Sent Subnames.
+See: Sell or Rent Subnames.

 Step 11: Your Subname is created